dotnet/docs-maui/docs/user-interface/controls/collectionview/layout.md

 ## Headers and footers

-`CollectionView` can present a header and footer that scroll with the items in the list.
+<xref:Microsoft.Maui.Controls.CollectionView> can present a header and footer that scroll with the items in the list.
 The header and footer can be strings, views, or `DataTemplate` objects.

-`CollectionView` defines the following properties for specifying the header and footer:
+<xref:Microsoft.Maui.Controls.CollectionView> defines the following properties for specifying the header and footer:

 - `Header`, of type `object`, specifies the string, binding, or view that will be displayed at the start of the list.
 - `HeaderTemplate`, of type `DataTemplate`, specifies the `DataTemplate` to use to format the `Header`.